catseye/toolshelf/README.markdown

     toolshelf dock https://bitbucket.org/plato/the-republic

-will clone a Mercurial repo from Bitbucket.
-And you can even bring in a vanilla, non-version-controlled tarball by saying
+will clone a Mercurial repo from Bitbucket.  ♦ And you can dock a vanilla, non-version-controlled tarball by saying

     toolshelf dock http://example.com/distfiles/foo-1.0.tar.gz

 (It will place the source tree in a directory called `example.com/foo-1.0` under `$TOOLSHELF`.)

-♦ `toolshelf` understands a few shortcuts for Github and Bitbucket:
+`toolshelf` understands a few shortcuts for Github and Bitbucket:

-    toolshelf dock gh:alincoln/Gettysburg-Address.git
+    toolshelf dock gh:alincoln/Gettysburg-Address
     toolshelf dock bb:plato/the-republic

 This syntax is called a _source specification_.
 There are a few other source